sonatype-nexus-community/auditjs/README.md

 AuditJS - Fork
 =======

-This Forks intends to extend audit.js to create junit reports (for CI environments like Jenkins).
-The reports will be saved in a reports/ directory created in the base directory where audit.js is called.
-It will also use the ossindex to audit bower.json files.
-Some useful CLI options like --quiet are also added, which supress console output.

 Audits an NPM project using the [OSS Index v2 REST API](https://ossindex.net/docs/restapi2) to identify known vulnerabilities and outdated package versions.